Ivan-Dosev/ZKBridge/README.md

 ## Technologies Used

 - **React**: Frontend framework for building the user interface.
 - **Zero-Knowledge Proofs (ZKPs)**: A cryptographic method used to enhance privacy and security in transactions.
 ZKPs allow one party to prove to another that a statement is true without revealing any additional information.
-In NeoX, ZKPs are used to ensure that token swaps are secure and private.
+In ZKBridge, ZKPs are used to ensure that token swaps are secure and private.
 - **Ethers.js v6**: Library for interacting with Ethereum-compatible blockchains.
 - **Styled Components**: For styling React components.
 - **Hardhat 2.25.0**: Development environment for Ethereum smart contracts.